-The 17th century world map from an Ottoman book on the discovery of the Americas “Tarih-i Hind-i Garbi” (“History of the West Indies”) points Mecca and the Kaaba as the centre of the world.
-Indeed, the centrality of Mecca for Islam is undeniable as according to tradition it is believed to be the first place where man worshipped one God alone, and it was where Abraham and Ismael rebuilt the house of worship, the Kaaba, which had been begun there by the first man – Adam.Since then, the Kaaba has remained the holiest and the most iconic feature of Mecca, and its high status has been confirmed and grounded by the Koran which established it as the quibla, the direction of daily prayers, and the destination of the Hajj, the obligatory pilgrimage and one of the five pillars of Islam.
+The 17th century world map from an Ottoman book on the discovery of the Americas Tarih-i Hind-i Garbi (History of the West Indies) points to Mecca and the Kaaba as the center of the world.
+Indeed, the centrality of Mecca for Islam is undeniable as according to tradition it is believed to be the first place where man worshipped one God alone, and it was where Abraham and Ismael rebuilt the house of worship, the Kaaba, which had begun there by the first man – Adam.
+See how Hamra Abbas, a contemporary artist interprets the Kaaba in her works.

 To draw attention to the essence of the Kaaba’s cubical form, Abbas broke it down into two unadorned rectangles, one placed atop of the other.
 Despite this reduction to the basic minimum, the final shape was still immediately recognizable as the Kaaba.
 This way Abbas revealed how meaning determines form: the seemingly abstract rectangles gained a spiritual significance by their particular arrangement in space.
-“If we look at the square without mystical faith, as if it were a real earthy fact, then what is it?”, Varvara Stepanova wrote in 1909 referring to Malevich’s Black Square, but the same question could easily be asked in 2019 about Abbas’s rectangles.
+“If we look at the square without mystical faith, as if it were a real earthy fact, then what is it?”, Varvara Stepanova wrote in 1909 referring to Malevich’s Black Square.
+Still, the same question could easily be asked in 2019 about Abbas’s rectangles.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.